Marketing and Entrepreneurship

 The Department of Marketing and Entrepreneurship offers a variety of programs designed to meet your needs.
-With three majors and two minors, there are combinations to suit your interests whether you want to start your own business, work in a corporation or small business, go into sales, product development or brand management.
+With three majors and two minors and one certificate, there are combinations to suit your interests whether you want to start your own business, work in a corporation or small business, go into sales, product development or brand management.

 The American Marketing Association (AMA) is the professional association for individuals and organizations who are leading the practice, teaching and development of marketing worldwide.
 The principal roles of this organization are to foster knowledge sharing; provide resources, education, career and professional development opportunities; and promote/support marketing practice and thought leadership.

 Pi Sigma Epsilon (PSE) was founded in 1952 to create a collegiate fraternity interested in the advancement of marketing, sales management, and selling as a career and a profession; to promote the study of marketing, sales management, selling and related subjects in colleges and universities; to bring together academically qualified students who express a desire to enter these career fields; to encourage in colleges and universities the establishing of courses preparing students for such careers; to stimulate research and improved methods and techniques in these fields; to install in its members the highest possible ethical standards of the profession.
 The organization, represented at over 120 national universities, is open to all majors, men and women.

 Each academic department has an Advisory Board that helps guide and develop the curriculum and programs.
 For more information, contact Department Chair Dr. Robert D. Jewell.

 Kent State University

 Kent, OH 44242